isama22/Data-Structures/README.md

 some core principles:

 * each component should only handle one single task, if it grows, it should be decomposed into smaller subcomponents
+* to remember things, components use state
 * <strong>state</strong> is handled within the component ( like a variable inside of a function) and <strong>props</strong> are passed <em>to</em> a component (like parameters/arguments for functions)
 * | <a href="https://github.com/uberVU/react-guide/blob/master/props-vs-state.md">should this component have props or state?</a> | <a href="https://lucybain.com/blog/2016/react-state-vs-pros/">>>similar article</a>
 * <a href="https://reactjs.org/docs/thinking-in-react.html">thinking in react</a>
+* when you use setState() inside of an onClick() inside a function's render method - it asks react to re-render the component. including all of it's children
+* to have two child componenets talk to each other you need to have state stored for them in the parent component. the parent can pass state down as props to them and this keeps them all in sync
+* children cannot change state directly, since state is private to the component it’s declared in. so you create functions that the parent will hand down to the child, and the child can call that function (this creates controlled components, the children don’t maintain state themselves, it’s in the parent, the parent has full control over them)
 <hr>

 ## things to remember with vanilla js